Rangi42/polishedcrystal/README.md

    * Prof. Oak's lab has FRLG/HGSS appearance
    * Add meteorite debris to Route 3 from HGSS
    * Add craters to Mt.
 Moon from FRLG
+   * Use Rock Tunnel cave tiles from FRLG (devamped by Mateo)
    * Add fountain and benches to Cerulean City from HGSS
    * Add generator to Power Plant from FRLG
    * Add fountain to Celadon City from HGSS